-I used to live in Australia, and prior to moving there I was never a beach goer, but something changed during my time there.
+I used to live in Australia, and prior to moving there I was never a beachgoer, preferring to meet friends at the gym or the casino (if you’re the same, don’t miss the Energy Casino promo code 2020) but something changed during my time there.
 All those bronzed women and beach bums must have rubbed off and now the summer is here again, I’m dreaming about cocktails and football on the beach, exposing my pasty Irish complexion to the raging sun once more.

 I’ve already talked about the 5 best beaches in Europe so u thought I owed one to Oz.
 Anyways, without further ado, I’d like to share the beaches that helped mold my new opinion about our favourite sandy escapes.
 Here are, in my awesome opinion, the best 5 beaches in Australia:

 If Australia is home to surfers, then this is its living room.
 It’s found right off the Great Ocean Road, and is one of the most iconic surfing spots on the globe.
 Every March it plays host to the Rip Curl Surf and Music Festival which is one of a kind.
 One thing to note though folks, due to some epic currents the water runs at 14 degrees all year long so expect a chill when you jump in.